CMS Football Embarks on First NCAA Road Trip in Program History

 Sweeney came to CMS after two years as the defensive coordinator at the University of Chicago.
-During those two years, Chicago enjoyed their best season since 1998 and back to back winning seasons for the first time since 2001.
-In 2010 Chicago won the University Athletic Association title outright.
-Coach Sweeney’s defense finished that season with national rankings of second in sacks and third in tackles for loss, as well as leading the conference in rushing defense.
+During his tenure, Chicago enjoyed their best season since 1998 and back-to-back winning seasons for the first time since 2001.
+In 2010 Chicago won the University Athletic Association title outright, while Sweeney’s defense finished ranked second nationally in sacks and third in tackles for loss, as well as leading the conference in rushing defense.

 Associate Head Coach/Defensive Coordinator

 Coach Mark Odin is entering his 22nd year of coaching in 2018, including his 11th year in the SCIAC and his eighth with CMS, where he currently serves as the associate head coach and defensive coordinator.